Music at Caldecott Primary School

 Key Stage 1 Music events

-In the autumn term, Year 2 took part in the Schools’ Music Education Programme with a visiting musician, Catriona Scott, coming into school with her collection of wind instruments.
+In autumn 2019, Year 2 took part in the Schools’ Music Education Programme with a visiting musician, Catriona Scott, coming into school with her collection of wind instruments.
 Children found out about how they are played and some had an opportunity to have a go.
 We followed this up with a visit to the Jacqueline du Pré Music Building, at St Hilda's College, Oxford, where we listened to and participated in a performance of live music with instruments from all the orchestral families.

 In December, Years 1 and 2 performed the Nativity play, Lights, Camel, Action which was based around a Strictly-style dance competition.
 All children learnt a range of songs for the performance and Year 2 took the acting and dancing parts, including a number of lovely vocal solos.
 The production was a great success and all the children showed real enthusiasm.
 We organised a collection which raised money for the work of the Red Cross.